ant-design/ant-design-mini/compiled/wechat/src/Steps/index.en.md

 #### Style Variables

 Component provides the following CSS variables, which can be used to customize styles.
-For more information, see ConfigProvider Components.
+For details, see ConfigProvider Components.

 Component provides the following CSS variables, which can be used to customize styles.
-For more information, see ConfigProvider Components.
+For details, see ConfigProvider Components.

 | Variable name                | Default Value                                                                                            | Dark Mode Default                                                                                    | Remarks               |
 | --------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- | ------------------ |